-Learning German?
-Then you might be aware of German language proficiency test in India i.e. Goethe-Zertifikat Deutsch, TestDaF, TELC, OSD, etc.
+Are you Learning German?
+Then you might be aware of German language proficiency tests in India, i.e., Goethe-Zertifikat Deutsch, TestDaF, DSH, TELC, ÖSD, OSD, etc.

-The German language proficiency test is international standardized tests that assess someone’s German proficiency whose native language is not German.
-Whether you are experienced or just starting to learn the language, you can prove your German skills by taking a language proficiency test, such as the Zertifikat Deutsch, TestDaF, DSH, TELC, ÖSD, or ÖIF.
+The German proficiency test is international standardized tests that assess someone’s German proficiency, whose native language is not German.
+Whether you are experienced or just starting to learn, you can prove your German skills by taking a language proficiency test, such as Zertifikat Deutsch, TestDaF, DSH, TELC, ÖSD, and ÖIF.

-Apart from the fact they can be used as adequate proof of knowledge and proficiency in the German language, they help a great deal in satisfying the demands of both employees and employers alike.
-These exams are important for business organizations and government establishments to help know more about the language skills and personality of prospective employees.
+Apart from the fact they can be used as adequate proof of knowledge and proficiency in the German language.
+It can also help a great deal in satisfying the demands of both employees and employers alike.
+These exams are essential for business organizations and government establishments to help know more about the language skills and personality of prospective employees.

 They can be used as proof of competence for job applications and studies in German-speaking countries.
-If you want to pursue your studies in German-speaking countries then these certifications are recognized and accepted by most of the universities and institutions for both undergraduate as well as for postgraduate courses.
+Do you want to pursue your studies in German-speaking countries?
+Well, then these certifications are recognized and accepted by most of the universities and institutions for both undergraduate and postgraduate courses.

-There are few more benefits such as traveling to Germany, Austria, Switzerland, and German-speaking central Europe, boosting one’s confidence, and of course confirmation of your German proficiency level.
+There are few more benefits, such as traveling to Germany, Austria, Switzerland, and German-speaking central Europe.
+It can boost your confidence, and of course, confirmation of your German proficiency level.

 There are many language proficiency tests for German.
 Are you wondering which exam to take?
-What the differences are?
-Take the German test that suits your requirement and also better in terms of testing centers, dates and price.
+What are the differences?
+Take the German test that suits your requirements and also better in terms of testing centers, dates, and prices.

 Once the test is given, the organization will provide a certificate of language proficiency that can be used in a variety of situations.
-Here are the types of widely recognized German language proficiency test and certificates you can get.
+Here are the types of widely recognized German proficiency tests and certifications you can earn.

 1. Zertifikat Deutsch (ZD)

-Zertifikat Deutsch (ZD) is the German language proficiency test that will ascertain your competency in speaking German (Deutsch).
-The Zertifikat test is highly supported by the Federal Government of Germany, and it’s designed according to the set-out guidelines of the CEFR.
-The test is performed in levels ranging from A1, which is for beginners, to C2 which is for advanced speakers of the language.
+Zertifikat Deutsch (ZD) is the German proficiency test that will ascertain your competency in speaking German (Deutsch).
+The Federal Government of Germany highly supports the Zertifikat exam and designed according to the set-out guidelines of the CEFR.
+The test is performed in levels ranging from A1, which is for beginners, to C2, which is for advanced speakers of the language.

-Goethe-Zentrum in partnership with the Goethe-Institut also conducts the Zertifikat exam at Ahmedabad, Chandigarh, Coimbatore, Hyderabad, and Trivandrum.
-The exam is conducted 5 to 6 times in a year and the fees for the exam will depend on the level that you sign up.
+Goethe-Zentrum, in partnership with the Goethe-Institut, also conducts the Zertifikat exam at Ahmedabad, Chandigarh, Coimbatore, Hyderabad, and Trivandrum.
+The exam is held 5 to 6 times a year, and the exam fee will depend on the level that you sign up.
 Generally, it is between Rs 6,000 to 11,000.

-The Goethe-Zertifikat A1 and A2: Fit in Deutsch 1 and 2 are two international German exam for school going children and young learners of German aged 10 -16 years who have reached the level of A1 or A2 of the CEFR.
+The Goethe-Zertifikat A1 and A2: Fit in Deutsch 1, and 2 are two international German exams for school going children and young learners of German aged 10 -16 years who have reached the level of A1 or A2 of the CEFR.

 The course content is relevant to intercultural language teaching and focuses on themes of interest to young people.
-The level of Fit in Deutsch is easier and below the Start Deutsch, which are meant for someone 16 years or over.
+The level of Fit in Deutsch is more manageable and below the Start Deutsch, which are meant for someone 16 years or over.